389ds/389ds.github.io/docs/389ds/howto/howto-windowssync.md

 ### Testing your Configuration

-#### Test to make sure you can talk SSL from 389 Directory to AD
+#### Test to make sure you can talk TLS/SSL from 389 Directory to AD

 cite: [qa script that will build an adWs2008r2 host vm with a windows ca and ca web services turned on](https://github.com/richm/auto-win-vm-ad)

-This is how you test to verify that the Windows side SSL is enabled properly:
+This is how you test to verify that the Windows side TLS/SSL is enabled properly:

-     /usr/lib[64]/mozldap/ldapsearch -Z -P /path/to/dirsrv/cert8.db -h <AD/NT Hostname> -p <AD SSL port> -D "<sync manager user>" -w < sync manager password> -s <scope>
+     /usr/lib[64]/mozldap/ldapsearch -Z -P /path/to/dirsrv/cert8.db -h <AD/NT Hostname> -p <AD TLS/SSL port>
+     -D "<sync manager user>" -w < sync manager password> -s <scope>
      -b "<AD base>" "<filter>"